Portable Power Stations – power on the go (Off-grid update 8/24)

 There are at least two types of inverters.
 The cheap ones are square wave (sometimes called Modified Sine Wave).
 Fridges, jugs, power tools etc., can use square wave.
 But the better and more costly ones are pure sine wave (smooth).
 Any electronic (IT) equipment needs a sine wave, so make sure you buy this.

 We also need to factor into account inverter efficiency.
-The majority will be at most 85% efficient at converting DC into AC, so assume that quoted Wh is about 15% higher than reality.
+The majority will be at most 85% efficient at converting DC into AC, so assume that the quoted Wh is about 15% higher than reality.

 Inverter Sustained/peak output – Peak Wattage